uhuybubb/ai_project2024/README.md

 ![boxplot](https://github.com/uhuybubb/ai_project2024/blob/main/output.png?raw=true)

-From the boxplots we can see that "Arrival Delay in Minutes","Distance","Departure Delay in Minutes" have a lot of outliers, however
+From the boxplots we can see that "Arrival Delay in Minutes","Distance","Departure Delay in Minutes" have a lot of outliers, moreover with the histograms we can also see that they are heavily skewed to the right, meaning that there are many upper outliers.
+But looking at the skewness of "Departure" and "Arrival" I am afraid that if I drop their Outliers a big part of my dataset will be lost, so instead I hot-encoded them into a binary class which shows which customers had a delayed train or departure.